devspace-sh/devspace/examples/reload-instead-of-sync/README.md

 Hello World!
 ```

 The command built your Dockerfile and pushed it to the target docker registry.
 Afterwards, it created a new kubernetes namespace for you and deployed the `kube/deployment.yaml` to that namespace.
 It also created a new kubectl context for you.
-If you want to access kubernetes resources via kubectl in the devspace-cloud you can simply change your kubectl context via `devspace up --switch-context`.
-Now you can check the running pods via `kubectl get po`.
+You can check the running pods via `kubectl get po`.

 Furthermore it watches all files in the example for changes, which will trigger on change an automatic rebuild & redeploy.